varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week1/readme.md

 * Learning algorithms: A computer program is said to learn from experience E, with respect to some task T, and some performance measure P, if its performance on T as measured by P improves with experience E.

 * Two types of learning algorithms: Supervised and unsupervised.
+Separately, also reinforcement and recommender systems.

 ### 1b: Supervised learning